onJSnow/StepReg/README.md

 * What is the main features in SteReg?

-In this package, multiple dependent variables stepwise regression and continous effect nested within class effect are considered.
+In this package, multiple dependent variables stepwise regression, continous effect nested within class effect and forced first n effects are considered.
 It computes power for three test statistics in multivariate stepwise regression analysis: Wilks’ lambda, Pillai-Bartlett trace, and Hotelling Lawley trace.

 ## 2. Statistical and coding details in this package